 There’s zero chance that everything will be perfect in our lives.
 Yet we worry about all sorts of things we can’t control.
 In fact, quite often it seems like we focus on worrying about the totally unimportant things.
 But how do you keep what’s important in mind?
-Here are some (hopefully) useful insights.
+Here are some (hopefully) useful insights and book tips.

 - What do you want to remember on your deathbed?